docxology/p3if/docs/p3if_paste.md

 neighboring frameworks, and subfactors thereof, which were previously isolated and unavailable.
-Indeed, P3IF permits frameworks such as the McCumber Cube to remain unencumbered and unchanged by new considerations and adaptations, by enabling it to be provisionally combined through P3IF with other frameworks’ factors on a situation-specific basis.
+Indeed, P3IF permits frameworks such as the McCumber Cube to remain unencumbered and unchanged by new considerations and adaptations, by enabling it to be provisionally combined through P3IF with other frameworks' factors on a situation-specific basis.
 The P3IF anticipates and facilitates a user- and context-guided access to more granular views.
-The n-dimensional P3 space is referred to as an “information requirements cube” to fit the professional norms of the cyber domain and the expectation of 3-dimensional representations, but the P3IF can be presented in reduced or expanded dimensionality, from a one-dimensional vector to a 4-dimensional hypercube or beyond, depending on the
+The n-dimensional P3 space is referred to as an "information requirements cube" to fit the professional norms of the cyber domain and the expectation of 3-dimensional representations, but the P3IF can be presented in reduced or expanded dimensionality, from a one-dimensional vector to a 4-dimensional hypercube or beyond, depending on the